44-566-Machine-Learning-S24/ml-s24-project-CarterPlenge/explorationJournal.md

 During this change, I tried to make minimal adjustments (just replacing variables) to my original code and commented out any large sections where I replaced more than just variables so that you could see my original work.
 In addition to this, I updated the markdown cells to match the new data.

 ## Initial thoughts and results when making the notebooks
+All of these were wrote directly after i completed the given project milestone.
+Some information might have change or be wrong.
 ### initial_exploration
 In the initial_exploration notebook, I found correlations between the overall weather condition and temp_max, precipitation, and wind.
 These three attributes had a correlation around 0.2 each. temp_min was also a feature but only had a correlation of .04 so was left out.